joelparkerhenderson/architecture-decision-record/README.md

 ## Next step concepts for ADRs

 [Arc42](https://arc42.org/) answers two questions in a pragmatic way and can be tailored to your specific needs.
 What should you document/communicate about your architecture?
 How should you document/communicate?
-Arc42 includes architecture decision records plus guidance on goals, contraints, contexts, quality, risks, and more.
+Arc42 includes architecture decision records plus guidance on goals, constraints, contexts, quality, risks, and more.

 [The C4 model](https://c4model.com/)  is an easy to learn, developer friendly approach to software architecture diagramming.
 C4 is a set of hierarchical digrams for context, containers, components, code, plus supporting diagrams for system landscape, dynamic, and deployment.